RobertWalter83/SodiumSamples/README.md

 Over time, more elaborated examples might follow.

 Note that this implementation of Pong makes heavy use of the [Pong example provided by Elm](http://elm-lang.org/examples/pong).
+Also, the user [Ziriax](https://github.com/Ziriax) made a significant contribution to how to move the paddles.